Responsibility &

 Our Approach and Ambitions

 There are 5 main commitments concerning all raw milk from dairy cows.
-With the exception of commitment 2, they all apply to all dairy cows and calves related to raw milk collected by Lactalis American Group:

 • Ensuring that all our partner farms do not commit any acts of animal cruelty and, as a minimum, comply with local and international regulations.